Gonghe Regency

-The Gonghe Regency (共和 (Gònghé)) was an interregnum period in Chinese history from 841 BC (Note: The Cambridge History of Ancient China gives the starting date as 842 BC.) to 828 BC, after King Li of Zhou was exiled by his nobles during the Compatriots Rebellion zh], when the people rioted against their old corrupt king.
+The Gonghe Regency (共和执政 (Gònghé Zhízhèng)) was an interregnum period in Chinese history led by He, Earl of Gong, from 841 BC (Note: The Cambridge History of Ancient China gives the starting date as 842 BC.) to 828 BC, after King Li of Zhou was exiled by his nobles during the Compatriots Rebellion zh], when the people rioted against their old corrupt king.
 It lasted until the ascension of King Li's son, King Xuan of Zhou.

 History

-King Li of Zhou was a corrupt and decadent ruler.
+King Li of Zhou was, according to contemporary sources, a corrupt and decadent ruler.
 To pay for his pleasures and vices, King Li raised taxes and caused misery among his subjects.
 It is said that he barred the commoners from profiting from communal forests and lakes, and instated a new law which allowed him to punish anyone, by death, who dared to speak against him.
-King Li's tyrannical rule soon forced many peasants and soldiers all around Zhou China into revolt.
+King Li's tyrannical rule soon forced many peasants and soldiers all around Zhou China into revolt in what was called the Compatriots Rebellion (國人暴动).
 Li was sent into exile at a place called Zhi near modern Linfen (842 BC), his son was taken by one of his ministers and hidden.

+To ensure stability during the resulting power vacuum, He, Earl of Gong took power.
+He was born in the State of Wei (衞國) and was eventually enfeoffed in Gong, forming his own state.
+Lüshi Chunqiu records the Zhou turning to He of their own accord to begin the regency during the Compatriots Rebellion.

-When King Li died in exile in 828 BC, power was passed to his son, the King Xuan of Zhou.
+When King Li died in exile in 828 BC, power was passed to his son, the King Xuan of Zhou, ending the regency.
+He, Earl of Gong, would return to his home state, wherein it would rain heavily.

 Interpretations

 According to the Han dynasty historian Sima Qian, who interpreted gonghe as 'joint harmony' in his Records of the Grand Historian: during the Gonghe Regency the Zhou dynasty was ruled jointly by two dukes, the Duke Ding of Zhou and the Duke Mu of Shao, hence effectively transforming the state into a coregency.

 Later discoveries proved this incorrect.
-According to the Bamboo Annals, an archaeologically unearthed text discovered in antiquity but postdating Sima Qian, the Gonghe Regency was a period in which the Zhou dynasty was ruled by a single person—Gongbo He (共伯和; Elder He of the Gong lineage).
-This reading has been fully corroborated by an independent archaeologically unearthed text known as the Xinian (繫年).
+According to the Bamboo Annals, an archaeologically unearthed text discovered in antiquity but postdating Sima Qian, the Gonghe Regency was a period in which the Zhou dynasty was ruled by a single person—He, Earl of Gong.
+This reading has been fully corroborated by an independent archaeologically-unearthed text, known as the Xinian (繫年).
+Han dynasty sources often interpret the events as a usurpation, but contemporary academia tends to refer to it as a popular uprising, following Lü Buwei's interpretation in Lüshi Chunqiu.